Ram9219/food-management-web/README.md

-# food-management-web
+# food-management-website
-this website is for how to manage the food wastage in the aur srrounding hotel and mess
+a website that help use to manage the recipes and helps to view/shortlist recipes in a new manner